Le Pen faces reality check in depressed French towns

 In the northern town of Henin-Beaumont - once a Socialist bastion where unemployment is 17 percent and a former mayor was convicted for misusing public funds - FN mayor Steeve Briois has promised a clean-up of official corruption, more police, lower local taxes and tougher traffic rules.

 But he admitted that any change would take years.
-His town is saddled with 38 million euros ($52 million) in debt, the once-thriving mining economy has lost its main industrial employers and local people complain of worsening petty crime.
+His town is saddled with 38 million euros (31.33 million pounds) in debt, the once-thriving mining economy has lost its main industrial employers and local people complain of worsening petty crime.

 "This is a town that needs to be rebuilt from the ground up.
 That will take years," Briois told Reuters the day after his election, declining to give details of his spending plans.